trupples/adi-documentation/docs/contributing/forking_publishing.rst

     remote: Try to push them with 'git lfs push --all'.
     To https://github.com/<contributor>/documentation.git

 As a reviewer, this gets on the way and there is no straightforward solution beyond not pushing commits with new LFS artifacts, or awkwardly requesting contributor permissions to their repository.

-If you wish to add new LFS artifacts, as a reviewer, simply merge the PR and commit to main.
+If you wish to add new LFS artifacts, as a reviewer, simply merge the PR and commit to the further changes.
 If the pull request is complex, you can push to a new branch, work on it, and once both parties are satisfied, close the original PR without merging, merging the branch onto the main remote instead.

-But if you **don't** want to touch any LFS file and are only rebasing, you can temporarily disable lfs, work, push, and enable again, for example:
+For rebasing, if you **won't** touch any LFS file, you can temporarily disable lfs, work, push, and enable again:

 .. shell::